Police: Man admitted to shooting father at son's funeral

 Nuemonei Tre Vonne Laster, 24, of 713 W. 16th St., Davenport, is being held in Scott County Jail on charges on felony charges of first-degree murder, eluding, felon in possession of a firearm and interference with a weapon.
 His cash-only bond is $300,000.

-Jeramie Shorter, 26, was shot about 11:30 a.m.
+Jeramie Shorter, 26, of Davenport, was shot about 11:30 a.m.
 Saturday outside Weerts Funeral Home, and later died.

 Shorter was the father of Jermier Leon Shorter, 8, of St. Paul, Minn., who died from cancer.
 Jermier was born in Davenport.